Rise - Jobs, Careers, Inspiration

 Try to come up with a few words that describe your empathetic process.
 If you get as specific as possible about how and why you’re empathetic (or how or why you embody any other soft skill you’re including in your branding), you’ll show recruiters your empathy instead of just telling them.

-Create a Digital Footprint
+Create a digital footprint

 When we talk about digital footprints these days, we’re usually referring to something (at least) slightly negative.